jakemedrano911/Fallout-Terminal/README.md

 also contain eight characters.
 Because only two dud words are supplied, the terminal backfills the remaining required words with random eight-letter candidates.

+## Preferences

+Use the **Prefs** button beside the terminal to adjust audio volumes or typing speeds.
+Setting the **User Speed** or **Computer Speed** slider to `0` skips its respective animation entirely.
+Your chosen settings are stored in your browser and restored on the next visit.